-IPART has released a paper that sets out some issues for feedback.
-This will help IPART draft a report in March which will include draft recommendations to improve the system and invite comments from stakeholders.
+IPART has now released a draft report which includes recommendations to improve the system and invites comments from stakeholders and tenants.
+The NSW Government will consider how the recommendations, if implemented, would impact on clients, housing providers and the Government.
 IPART will publish their final report in mid 2017.

 You have the opportunity to contact IPART and have your say if you want to.
 As the review is independent, you will need to contact IPART directly.